-Bank of Spain Circular 1/2019, of 30 January, amends Circular 8/2015, of 18 December, for entities and branches forming part of the Credit Institution Deposit Guarantee Fund and on information to determine the calculation basis for the contributions to the Credit institution Deposit Guarantee Fund (BOE 8 February 2019).
+Bank of Spain Circular 1/2019, of January 30, amending Circular 8/2015, of December 18, to the entities and branches attached to the Credit Institutions Deposit Guarantee Fund, on information to determine the basis for calculating contributions to the Credit Institutions Deposit Guarantee Fund.
+(BOE of February 8, 2019).